2015 Parapan American Games: Medals

 In October 2013 it was announced that the medals for the games would be produced and designed by the Royal Canadian Mint.
-In September 2014 it was announced that the supplier of the raw minerals used in the medals (over 4,000 in total) would be Barrick Gold.
+In September 2014 it was announced that the supplier of the raw minerals used in the medals (over 4,000 in total) would be Barrick Mining.
 All the materials used in the medals will come from the company's operations in the Americas region.
 The copper was mined at the company's Zaldivar mine in Chile, the silver at the Pueblo Viejo mine in the Dominican Republic and the gold was mined at the Hemlo mine in Northern Ontario.

 The designs of the medals, created by artist Christi Belcourt were revealed on March 3, 2015, at a ceremony at the Royal Ontario Museum.
 Each of them are roughly 86.7 millimetres in diameter and weigh about 350 grams.
 The front of the medal featured three shapes representing three regions of the Americas: North America, Central America and the Caribbean, and South America.
 It also featured Braille for the first time.
 The back of the medal featured the logo and motto of the games and the elements of mokume-gane.